dmhendricks/wordpress-base-plugin/readme.txt

 1. Download the ZIP distribution from Github.
 2. Extract to your plugin folder.
-3. Activate the plugin in WordPress admin.
-4. Go to Settings > WordPress Base Plugin to see a sample settings page.
+3. Configure & run Composer.

-= Git Clone =
+= Clone Repository =

+1. At command prompt, change to your `wp-content/plugins` directory.
+2. Close the repository: `git clone https://github.com/dmhendricks/wordpress-base-plugin.git`
+3. Configure & run Composer.

+= Composer =

+Once you have the source files:

-1. Clone the plugin from the GitHub repo to your WordPress plugins folder.
+1. Modify `composer.json` to suit your needs
-3. Activate the plugin in WordPress admin.
-4. Go to Settings > WordPress Base Plugin to see a sample settings page.
+2. Run `composer install` to install dependencies and autoload namespace

 == Frequently Asked Questions ==
 = Q. What is Composer? =